-The largest study that evaluated the predictive value of clinical and histological findings taken together was conducted by Anglicheau et al[61].
+The largest study that evaluated the predictive value of clinical and histological findings was conducted by Anglicheau et al[61].
 The authors, evaluating 313 kidney transplants from donors aged > 50 years, developed the so-called Anglicheau score.
-The best predictive parameters were a history of hypertension in the donor, serum creatinine levels under or over 1.5 mg/dL and glomerulosclerosis less than or over 10%.
+The best predictive parameters were a history of hypertension in the donor, serum creatinine levels under or over 1.5 mg/dL, and glomerulosclerosis less than or over 10%.
 These parameters in the multivariate analysis significantly correlated with renal function at 1 year post-transplantation.
-A different study[62] recognizes the utility of zero-time biopsy, but, as none of the histological variables and scores provided a good prediction of post-transplant outcomes, the histological findings need to be integrated with all the known donor-related clinical parameters.
-Finally, a very recent Spanish study[63] highlights the utility of evaluating the pre-transplant donor biopsies in the donor with the highest kidney donor profile index (KDPI) that is based on several deceased donor variables.
+A different study[62] recognized the utility of zero-time biopsy, but, as none of the histological variables and scores provided a good prediction of post-transplant outcomes, the histological findings needed to be integrated with all the known donor-related clinical parameters.
+Finally, a very recent Spanish study[63] highlighted the utility of evaluating the pre-transplant donor biopsies in the donor with the highest kidney donor profile index (KDPI) that is based on several deceased donor variables.

 CLINICAL EVALUATION OF DONOR KIDNEYS

-In an attempt to improve the evaluation of the donor kidneys, principally in the US, where the donor kidney evaluation is strictly connected with their discard or their allocation to different recipients according to national programs, several clinical donor quality scoring systems have been performed.
+In an attempt to improve the evaluation of donor kidneys, principally in the United States where the donor kidney evaluation is strictly connected with its discard or allocation to different recipients according to national programs, several clinical donor quality scoring systems have been performed.

-The first one was the characterization and a better definition of ECDs.
+The first one was the characterization and definition of ECDs.
 According to the report of the Kidney Working Group[1], kidneys belonging to the ECD were kidneys with a relative risk of graft failure of 1.7 with respect to standard kidneys.
-These kidneys are characterized by a donor age older than 59 years with two of the following characteristics: cerebrovascular accident as cause of death, history of hypertension or creatinine over 1.5 mg/dL[2].
+These kidneys are characterized by a donor age older than 59 years with two of the following characteristics: Cerebrovascular accident as cause of death, history of hypertension, or creatinine over 1.5 mg/dL[2].

 Nyberg et al[64] evaluated 241 consecutive cadaveric renal transplants and gave a score based on recognized clinical factors responsible for DGF.
-These factors were age, cause of death, history of hypertension, diabetes mellitus, creatinine clearance and presence in the donor of renal artery stenosis.
+These factors were age, cause of death, history of hypertension, diabetes mellitus, creatinine clearance, and presence in the donor of renal artery stenosis.
 A scoring system was developed from these seven donor variables, allowing stratification of cadaver kidneys into four classes (grades A, B, C, D).
 Univariate and multivariate analyses were performed, and a significant decline in early renal function was observed with an increase in the score.
 Additionally, the multivariate analysis had a better prognostic value with respect to each single variable considered in the univariate analysis.

-Later, Nyberg et al[65], in an attempt to validate his scoring system, applied the analysis to a wider population, including 34324 transplant patients from the UNOS registry in the period between 1994 and 1999.
-This study allowed us to evaluate the feasibility of the score on a larger follow-up.
-The study allowed the recognition of five clinical variables as predictive of a poorer outcome [age, cause of death, history of hypertension, creatinine clearance and human leukocyte antigen (HLA) mismatch].
+Later, Nyberg et al[65], in an attempt to validate his scoring system, applied the analysis to a wider population, including 34324 transplant patients from the United Network for Organ Sharing (UNOS) registry in the period between 1994 and 1999.
+This study allowed us to evaluate the feasibility of the score on a larger follow-up and to recognize five clinical variables as predictive of a poorer outcome [age, cause of death, history of hypertension, creatinine clearance, and human leukocyte antigen (HLA) mismatch].
 This score was called the Deceased Donor Score or Nyberg score and was able to predict renal function at 12 mo and graft survival at 6 years (Figure 4).

-A further study by the same author[66] also confirmed these data for kidneys receiving machine reperfusion.
+Another study by the same author[66] confirmed these data for kidneys receiving machine reperfusion.